trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 You can search Google for different blocklist.Here is my custom <a href="https://raw.githubusercontent.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/main/My-Blocklist.txt"><b>blocklist</b></a> with my urls.

-`IMPORTANT:` Some blocklist can block some important contents.
-If you cross that issue it can be viewed in "Blocked by filters" under general statistics(click the amount) and can be simply unblocked, putting it in "Custom filtering rules".
+`IMPORTANT:` Some blocklist can block some important contents or websites.
+To unblock go "Query Log" section and can be simply unblock, putting it in "Custom filtering rules".
 Just look for client ip & time.

 <p align="center">
  <img src="https://i.imgur.com/OKUcoMs.jpg">